-- Inform its members on European/national call for proposals and public tenders
+- To Inform its members on European/national financial opportunities through call for proposals and public tenders

-EPSI functions as a networking organization and networking for and between its members will be its main activity.
+EPSI functions as a networking organization for and between its members.
 In the coming years activities will be focused on following items:

 - Organizing activities and events to tackle and harvest chances and needs for innovation for the sector.
 Sources for innovation will be based on the Strategic Research Agenda (SRA) but also on public health needs and on innovation opportunities provided by the organization of top sport events

-- Share and disseminate information (e.g. project results, new knowledge, innovation programmes and innovation chances) to the members by e.g. organizing of workshops, website etc.
+- Share and disseminate information (e.g. project results, new knowledge, innovation programmes and innovation chances) to the members by e.g. organizing of workshops, seminars, website and newsletters.

 - Elaboration of the network (by strengthening the connections to the sports industry and by increasing transparency in the knowledge network)

 - Putting forward the sports industry agenda on innovation and research towards the European Commission and national governments

 EPSI will be flexible and open to providing other activities and services which may be required to achieve its primary aim.

 EPSI is a non profit association (ASBL) located in Brussels (Belgium)

 Network of networks

 EPSI is a networking organization.
 Its core is a network of national sports and innovation networks thus representing the industry-sports-innovation partners throughout the EU.
 Members of EPSI typically come from sports industry, universities and academia, Sport research institutes, consumer health and safety organisations, medical and teaching hospitals, educational institutes, public authorities, national sports innovation contact points and other relevant stake holders

 EPSI is directly linked to the industrial needs and agenda.
 It is supported by FESI (Federation of European Sporting Goods Industry) and by several national sports and innovation networks.
 Each of these networks holds direct relations to the sport sector.